ahwillia/itsneuronalblog/_posts/2020-10-09-optimal-transport.md

 * Recall the second shortcoming of KL divergence was that it was infinite for a variety of distributions with unequal support.
 Below we revisit the three simple 1D examples we showed at the beginning and compute the Wasserstein distance between them.{%include footnote.html n=4 %}
 Not only is the Wasserstein distance finite in all cases, but the distances agree with our natural intuitions: the panel on the right results in the smallest Wasserstein distance, while the middle panel shows the largest distance.

-{% include image.html url="/itsneuronalblog/code/ot/schematic_1d_revisited.png" width="550px" title="Unlike KL divergence, the Wasserstein distances in these examples are finite and intuitive."%}
+{% include image.html url="/itsneuronalblog/code/ot/schematic_1d_revisited.png" width="550px" title="Examples in 1D revisited" description="Unlike KL divergence, the Wasserstein distances in these examples are finite and intuitive."%}

 ### Solving the Optimization Problem